Monogatari/Documentation/README.md

 | typed.min.js | Javascript library for the text typing animation. |

 #### Style Directory
-CSS is the markuo language used to style your game, from setting colors to improving the appearance, CSS is what will allow you do them all.
-As before, you are you'll be using the **marked** files, the files with a ˋ.min.cssˋ extension are third party libraries used for the engine and other functionality, you should leave them untoched.
+CSS is the markup language used to style your game, from setting colors to improving the appearance, CSS is what will allow you do them all.
+As before, you are you'll be using the **marked** files, the files with a ˋ.min.cssˋ extension are third party libraries used for the engine and other functionality, you should leave them untouched.

 | File | Contains |